 Language arts -- making conversation (hearts).
 Conversation hearts are a favorite Valentine's Day tradition.
 You can learn some facts about those delightful candy hearts with the witty sayings at Spelling love with candy hearts.
 When your students have been adequately schooled on the conversation heart, have them create one for a bulletin board in your classroom.
 The hearts should have one line of five or less characters or two lines of no more than four characters each.

 Math -- counting and graphing.
 Wrap-up the above activity by bringing in a touch of math with Valentine Candy Count, a lesson for students in grades 1-4 that has them counting and graphing the contents of a bag of conversation hearts!

 Health -- "hearty" recipes.
 One way to improve physical health is to eat better, and that means cooking foods that are tasty and good for the heart!
-The American Heart Association Kids' Cookbook contains many such recipes, including Shake-It-Up Chicken Nuggets.
+The American Heart Association Kids' Cookbook contains many such recipes, including baked chicken strips.
 Have some fun making and eating this healthy foods, or show you have a heart by baking the cookies and giving them to a charitable organization near you.